Cancel anytime

 Core Business Areas

-- Exploration & Production (E&P): Discovers and produces oil and gas from onshore and offshore fields globally.
+- Exploration & Production (E&P): Focuses on discovering, developing, and producing oil and gas resources globally, including offshore and onshore operations.

 Leadership and Structure